TimotheeMB/ProjectS4/Report.md

 - We could display a message if you use several times the same name for simulations you want to save (to avoid overwriting them).
 - We could add an ```Undo``` *(ctrl+z)* option.
 - We could improved the efficiency of our piece of software by not using Dijkstra's algorithm when pressing ``play`` if any obstacle or exit have been added.
 And don't re-compute the algorithm for every exit when we just add one.
+- We could allow the user to visualize the obstacle, while he/she is creating it.

 ## Diary